Email FacebookTwitterMenu burgerClose thin

 All About Tax-Loss Harvesting

 Tax-loss harvesting is a great tool for anyone with capital gains and losses.
-But long-term investors stand to save the most money by using this strategy.
+However, long-term investors stand to save the most money by using this strategy.
 The longer you hold onto your investments, the more your savings will compound.
 Additionally, if you hold onto your investments for more than a year, they are automatically taxed at a lower rate.
 Minimizing your tax liability can boost your net worth over time.

 Investors often harvest their investment losses near the end of the year.
 But you could sell off your investments at any time.
 Waiting until the end of the year to consider tax-loss harvesting could be helpful if you want to use your losses to offset the gains that have accumulated throughout the year.
 But selling your losses earlier in the year could give you the chance to repurchase some of your investments later on (possibly for a cheaper price) when everyone else is selling their securities.

-The Bottom Line
+Bottom Line

 Tax-loss harvesting is a method to use investment losses to lower the capital gains taxes you might have to pay.
 Anyone who has gains and losses can use this method, but it is especially useful for long-term investors.
 This is part of the long-term investment tax planning that you may want to consider doing if you have a decent account size in your portfolio.